Tyga, Blac Chyna At War: Blindsided By King Cairo Working Without His Consent

 With business booming for Chyna, sources believe Blac will potentially have her youngsters appear in commercials and other business ventures that she’s promoting — she sees no problem with it, especially since they will be getting big bucks for it.

-But according to Hollywood Life, this matter was never discussed with Tyga, who is absolutely fuming just of the thought of having his son exploited for the sake of money.
-It’s a move that Tyga does not tolerate, which is why he’s set to take actions against Blac’s plans to have their son working at the age of 4.
+But according to Hollywood Life, this matter was never discussed with Tyga, who is absolutely fuming just at the thought of having his son exploited for the sake of money.
+It’s a move that Tyga does not tolerate, which is why he’s set to take actions against Blac’s plans to have their son working at the age of four.

 “Tyga can’t believe Blac Chyna’s making legal moves to get King Cairo to work without his consent,” a source reveals.
 “He doesn’t know anything about her plans and wasn’t even consulted.”